HDR Photography iphone

 How To Master HDR Photography On Your iPhone: A Quick Guide

-How to capture beautiful HDR pictures on iPhone?
+How to capture beautiful HDR pictures on an iPhone?

 In this ever-changing world of photography, we see many different effects and modes, moving up the trend and falling drastically.
 But this High Dynamic Range (HDR) imaging is here to stay.